This Creamy White Chicken Chili is creamy & cheesy with a hint of heat and a touch of smokiness.

 Rated “Super!” and “Terrific” by family that loves chili, this Creamy White Chicken Chili was also given the thumbs up by those among us who aren’t really into “heat.”
 I think it just rides along the cusp of very interesting to mildly spicy.
+Personally, I sprinkled the juice of pickled jalapenos in my serving and was very happy.

-Make this with canned beans or dried (except for the one can of Chili Beans in Sauce – it really adds a depth) and buy your chicken, bacon and cheese on sale (they freeze beautifully) and you’ll have a big ol’ pot of budget chili goodness on your hands that everyone will love!
+Make this with canned beans or dried (except for the one can of Chili Beans in Sauce – it really adds a depth) and buy your chicken, bacon and cheese on sale (they freeze beautifully) and you’ll have a big ol’ pot of chili goodness on your hands that everyone will love!

 Creamy White Chicken Chili